Lino Lakes Correctional Facility

 Inmate Mailing Address:

 Inmates may receive letters, Cards that do not contain any electronics or recording devices, and photos (no polaroids are allowed).
 Include the inmates name and ID number as the mailing address above shows.
 Be sure you do not mark the envelope or letter in any way, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
 DO NOT SEND STAMPS.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends of an inmate may send money to an inmate in the form of a United States Postal Money order.
 The Money order Must be made payable to the offender with OID number and must include your first and last name and complete address, including city, state, and zip code.